nprapps/nprapps.github.com/_posts/2015-12-10-source-elex.markdown

 ---
-title: "Introducing Elex, A Tool To Make Election Coverage Better For Everyone"
+title: "Introducing Elex, a tool to make election coverage better for everyone"
 description: "This new collaboration from the New York Times and NPR needs your help"
 external_site: "Published At Source (source.opennews.org)"
 external_url: https://source.opennews.org/en-US/articles/introducing-elex-tool-make-election-coverage-bette/